Skip to content

 10 %+

 A Group 1 Railway Stakes winner in Bustler.
 A stallion at Newgate in Tiger of Malay — leading the Australian first-season sire table by earnings.
 A best-2YO-filly-in-the-state in Earthstorm.
 Listed Goldfields Cups winner Starry Heights.
 Plus a continuing run of black-type performers across every draft.
+What this farm produces is not coincidental.
+It is the direct result of how horses are raised here.

 — The property